Skip to main content

 This interactive tool will guide you through:

-• Switching between different Aurora streams (stable, stable-daily, latest)
+• Switching between different Aurora streams (stable, latest)

 • Moving between hardware-specific images (aurora, aurora-dx, aurora-nvidia, etc.)